- Make Contact Before Day One

 Most new hires don't fail because they don't know how to do their work.
 More often than not, their personalities don't mesh with the company work environment.

-Ideally, you don’t want to hire new employees who are a poor cultural fit.
+Ideally, you don't want to hire new employees who are a poor cultural fit.
 Accordingly, you might assess employees in this regard.
-Even so, you’ll want to actively communicate and emphasized your organizational culture to promote the success of new hires.
+Even so, you'll want to actively communicate and emphasize your organizational culture to promote the success of new hires.
+A comprehensive onboarding process can help in sharing and reinforcing your company culture.

 10. Give New Hires Time to Adjust